 What are IRPs

-- Data Communications Company (DCC) System impacting IRPS;
+- Category 1 – Data Communications Company (DCC) System impacting IRPs;

-- Non-DCC System impacting but requires testing by DCC Service Providers; or
+- Category 2 – Non-DCC System impacting IRPs but require testing by DCC Service Providers; or

 - Category 3 – Non-DCC System impacting IRPs that affect the Technical Specification documents only.

 Whilst the IRPs are discussed with the DCC and DCC Service Providers, the detailed technical solution and costs are not covered at this point.
 The Modification Process requires the DCC to complete a Preliminary Assessment (PA) and an Impact Assessment (IA) for each change to the DCC Systems.
 These Impact Assessments provide the DCC costs to deliver the changes.
 This information is presented to the Technical Architecture and Business Architecture Sub-Committee (TABASC), the Working Group, and other Sub-Committees that may be affected by the specific IRPs for further feedback.

 SEC Parties are also consulted as part of the Refinement Process to identify costs to their organisation for implementing the change, as well as benefits that SEC Parties believe will be delivered by the change.

 SEC Parties are consulted further during the Report Phase to gain views on whether the change should be implemented, considering the implementation costs and business case.
 These views are combined with the business case information within the Modification Report and are considered by the Change Board when deciding whether to implement the solution or not.